a-h/flakegap/README.md

 If you want to test it manually, you can run the Docker container interactively with no network access.

-To run the first part of the export, create a `nix-export.tar.gz` by running the `runtim export` command inside a Docker container that has network access.
+To run the first part of the export, create a `nix-export.tar.gz` by running the `runtime export` command inside a Docker container that has network access.

-You can specify `runtime export -substituter=http://localhost:41805?trusted=1` and run `flakegap serve` to run a local binary cache to speed things up by using your local Nix cache inside the Docker container.

 ```bash
 docker run -it --rm --network host -v $PWD:/code:Z -v $PWD/nix-export:/nix-export --entrypoint=/bin/bash ghcr.io/a-h/flakegap:latest